rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Witch Spell List.md

 - **+2 PM:** em vez do normal, você sugere uma ação para o alvo e ele obedece.
 A sugestão deve ser feita de modo que pareça aceitável, a critério do mestre.
 Pedir ao alvo que pule de um precipício, por exemplo, dissipa a magia.
 Já sugerir a um guarda que descanse um pouco, de modo que você e seus aliados passem por ele, é aceitável.
 Quando o alvo executa a ação, a magia termina.
 Você pode determinar uma condição específica para a sugestão: por exemplo, que um rico mercador doe suas moedas para o primeiro mendigo que encontrar.
 - **+5 PM:** muda o alvo para 1 espírito ou monstro.
 Requer 3º círculo.
 - **+5 PM:** afeta todos os alvos dentro do alcance.

+{{pageNumber,auto}}
+\page
+### Enhance Ability
+  <div class="spell-tags">transmutation abjuration warmagic boost feral sacred wild arcane thaumaturgy</div>

+*2nd Circle*
+- **Execução:** padrão;
+- **Alcance:** toque;
+- **Alvo:** 1 criatura;
+- **Duração:** concentração..

+___
+You touch a creature and bestow upon it a magical enhancement.
+Choose one of the following effects: the target gains the effect until the spell ends.
+- Bear’s Endurance.
+The target has advantage on Constitution checks.
+It also gains 2d6 temporary hit points, which are lost when the spell ends.
+- Bull’s Strength.
+The target has advantage on Strength checks, and his or her carrying capacity doubles.
+- Cat’s Grace.
+The target has advantage on Dexterity checks.
+It also doesn’t take damage from falling 20 feet or less if it isn’t incapacitated.
+- Eagle’s Splendor.
+The target has advantage on Charisma checks.
+- Fox’s Cunning.
+The target has advantage on Intelligence checks.
+- Owl’s Wisdom.
+The target has advantage on Wisdom checks.

+- **+2PM:** aumente o número de alvos em 1

+### Enlarge Reduce
+  <div class="spell-tags">transmutation boost sacred warmagic warmagic arcane</div>

+*2nd Circle*
+- **Execução:** padrão;
+- **Alcance:** 6sqr;
+- **Alvo:** 1 criatura;
+- **Duração:** concentração..

+___
+TODO: comparar com a versão do t20 e decidir qual usar

+You cause a creature or an object you can see within range to grow larger or smaller for the duration.
+Choose either a creature or an object that is neither worn nor carried.
+If the target is unwilling, it can make a Constitution saving throw.
+On a success, the spell has no effect.

+If the target is a creature, everything it is wearing and carrying changes size with it.
+Any item dropped by an affected creature returns to normal size at once.

+**Enlarge**
+The target’s size doubles in all dimensions, and its weight is multiplied by eight.
+This growth increases its size by one category – from Medium to Large, for example.
+If there isn’t enough room for the target to double its size, the creature or object attains the maximum possible size in the space available.
+Until the spell ends, the target also has advantage on Strength checks and Strength saving throws.
+The target’s weapons also grow to match its new size.
+While these weapons are enlarged, the target’s attack with them deal 1d4 extra damage.

+**Reduce**
+The target’s size is halved in all dimensions, and its weight is reduced to one-eighth of normal.
+This reduction decreases its size by one category – from Medium to Small, for example.
+Until the spell ends, the target also has disadvantage on Strength checks and Strength saving throws.
+The target’s weapons also shrink to match its new size.
+While these weapons are reduced, the target’s attacks with them deal 1d4 less damage (this can’t reduce the damage below 1).

 ### Entangle